prasantamajee/prasantamajee.github.io/about.md

 title: About
 ---

+# About

-I hold a Ph.D. in Civil Engineering (Environmental Engineering) from NIT Warangal.
-My doctoral research focused on pesticide behavior in agricultural soils, including sorption–desorption, degradation, and leaching.
+I completed my Ph.D. in Civil Engineering (Environmental Engineering) from the National Institute of Technology (NIT) Warangal.

+My doctoral research focused on pesticide sorption-desorption, degradation, and leaching behavior in agricultural soils and their implications for groundwater contamination.

+I possess extensive experience in:

+- Soil and water quality assessment
+- Contaminant transport studies
+- Adsorption and remediation technologies
+- Advanced environmental analytical techniques

-I have extensive experience in laboratory experimentation and environmental analysis using advanced instruments such as HPLC, GC, SEM, FTIR, XRD, and BET.
+I have hands-on expertise in analytical and characterization instruments including HPLC, GC, SEM, FTIR, XRD, and BET.

-My research interests include contaminant transport, groundwater quality, and sustainable remediation technologies.
+My broader research interests focus on sustainable environmental remediation and groundwater protection.